Association of Persecutees of the Nazi Regime – Federation of Antifascists: 1989 crisis

 In 1989, it became officially known that most of the VVN's work at the federal level was financed through funds from the GDR.
 With the end of this funding, came a financial crisis that brought VVN to the brink of dissolution.
 The full-time staff had to be laid off.
 According to the 1989 Verfassungsschutzbericht of Lower Saxony (page 26), until the fall of communism, all applications for full-time VVN employees had been reviewed and approved by the Chairman of the German Communist Party (DKP).
 The president and secretariat of the national board of the VVN-BdA resigned in January 1990.
 The organization then voted to continue the work with reduced means and a new organizational structure.

-The absence of funding by the GDR opened the door for non-dogmatic influence; the Union became open to unaffiliated anti-fascists.
+The ending of funding by the GDR opened the door for non-dogmatic influence; the Union became open to unaffiliated anti-fascists.

 Merging the East and West German organizations

-Adolphe Low, anti-fascist resistance fighter and Knight of the Legion of Honor, ANACR, Strasbourg speaks to the delegates at the unifying congress, October 2002.
+Adolphe Low, anti-fascist resistance fighter and Knight of the Legion of Honor, ANACR, Strasbourg, speaks to the delegates at the unifying congress, October 2002.

 In October 2002, the West German VVN-BdA in Berlin merged with the East German Interessenverband ehemaliger Teilnehmer am antifaschistischen Widerstand, Verfolgter des Naziregimes und Hinterbliebener (Interest Group of Former Participants in the Anti-Fascist Resistance, Persecutees of the Nazi Regime, and Survivors) and the Bund der Antifaschisten (Federation of Anti-Fascists).
 Following the mergers, the organization's membership was around 9,000.

 Representatives of domestic and foreign organizations of former persecutees, as well as guests of German organizations took part in the unification congress.
 Among them was Horst Schmitthenner, executive board member of IG Metall, who emphatically welcomed the VVN merger and declared, "As in the past, IG Metall will support the vital work of the VVN-BdA."